Classification of Cellular Fake Surfaces: Classification of Acyclic Cellular Fake surfaces

 \subsubsection{Removing Redundancy}

 The final step is to remove redundancy from our list of fake surfaces.
-We do this by checking whether we can apply a sequence of the following moves to convert one surface into the other: \begin{enumerate} \item Relabel the edges of the graph (i.e., apply a graph automorphism) \item Change the orientation of an edge \item Change the orientation of a disk \item Write a disk in the opposite direction (i.e., clockwise vs counterclockwise) \end{enumerate} We then output the list of unique surfaces up to these aforementioned rules.
+We classify fake surfaces up to PL homeomorphism, which is the same as the equivalence relation defined by sequences of the following combinatorial conditions: \begin{enumerate} \item Relabel the edges of the graph (i.e., apply a graph automorphism) \item Change the orientation of an edge (i.e., invert all appearances of that edge) \item Change the orientation of a disk (i.e., reverse the order of the edges and invert each edge) \item Cyclically rotate the list of edges of a disk \end{enumerate}

+\begin{remark} Two cellular fake surfaces are connected by a finite sequence of the above moves if and only if they are PL homeomorphic to each other, i.e., after endowing two surfaces with triangulations, the two simplicial complexes are simplicial isomorphic after subdivision \cite{rourke1982introduction}.
+A sequence of the moves gives a homeomorphism between two fake surfaces which maps vertices to vertices, edges to edges, and regions to regions.
+Conversely, given triangulations on two fake surfaces respectively, we can subdivide their 1-skeletons such that they have the same simplicial structures and extend them to regions which are open disks. \end{remark}

+We then output the list of unique surfaces up to these aforementioned rules.
 The code for this classification can be found at \url{https://github.com/lucasfagan/Fake-Surfaces}.